Iníon Dubh

-Lady Fiona MacDonald (Note: Her given name can also be anglicised Finola or Finula, and her surname as MacDonnell.)
+Lady Fiona MacDonald (Note: Her given name is also anglicised Finola or Finula, and her surname as MacDonnell.)
 (Note: Women in early modern Scotland did not use their husband's surnames after marriage.
 It is unclear whether Fiona used her husband's surname.)
 (Fionnghuala Nic Dhomhnaill), better known by her nickname Iníon Dubh (in-NEEN DOO; "Black-Haired Daughter"), was a Scottish aristocrat and queen consort of Tyrconnell from 1569 to 1592.
-The mother of Hugh Roe O'Donnell, she was a significant politician in 16th-century Ulster and effectively led Tyrconnell when her husband, Sir Hugh McManus O'Donnell, became prematurely senile.
+The mother of Hugh Roe O'Donnell, she was a significant politician in 16th-century Ulster and effectively led Tyrconnell when her husband, Hugh McManus O'Donnell, became prematurely senile.

 Iníon Dubh was born into Clan MacDonald of Dunnyveg and raised at the Stuart court in Scotland.
 When her father died in 1565, she and her mother moved to Ireland where in 1569 they both married into prominent Ulster clans.
 Iníon Dubh supplied her new husband Hugh McManus O'Donnell, Lord of Tyrconnell, with mercenaries from Scotland and pushed the O'Donnell clan into opposition with the English administration.
 Iníon Dubh bore many children, including Hugh Roe, Rory, Nuala and Cathbarr.
-Her Scottish connections meant she had access to Redshanks, which she regularly used to subjugate her family's rivals.
+She regularly utilised mercenaries to subjugate her family's rivals.
 In 1593, Protestant Archbishop Miler Magrath described her as "a cruel, bloody woman who has committed sundry murders".

 She had significant influence over the reigns of both her husband and son.
 Historian Emmett O'Byrne has called Iníon Dubh "one of the most remarkable Gaelic woman of the sixteenth century".